AWA Studios: History

-AWA Studios was founded in November 2018 by Axel Alonso and Bill Jemas from Marvel Comics, with the addition of Jonathan F. Miller from Fandom, with Jemas as Chief Executive Officer, Alonso as Chief Creative Officer, and Miller as a Senior Council member.
+AWA Studios was founded in November 2018 by Axel Alonso and Bill Jemas from Marvel Comics, with the addition of Jonathan F. Miller from Fandom, with Jemas as chief executive officer, Alonso as Chief Creative Officer, and Miller as a Senior Council member.
 The initials in the company's name stand for "Artists Writers & Artisans".
 Initial funders included Lightspeed Venture Partners and James Murdoch's Lupa Systems.
 Elisabeth Murdoch's SISTER media investment firm also contributed funding in March 2020 and Fremantle contributed funding in February 2023.
 Over time, a Creative Council was joined by J. Michael Straczynski, Reginald Hudlin, Garth Ennis, Gregg Hurwitz, Margaret Stohl and Frank Cho.

 American Ronin was presented as a potential book from AWA in June 2019.
 In August 2019, Straczynski announced a new shared universe for AWA, debuting in 2020 with The Resistance.
 During New York Comic Con 2019, AWA released Upshot Now No. 0.
 AWA Studios premiered with four titles, released in March 2020 under its Upshot imprint.

-In June 2021, AWA announced the foundation of its own film/TV division, being helmed by Zach Studin as President.
+In June 2021, AWA announced the foundation of its own film/TV division, being helmed by Zach Studin as president.
+AWA is in production on the feature film Liminal, a sci-fi action thriller, directed by Louis Letterier, with actors Yahya Abdul-Mateen II and Vanessa Kirby attached.
+Liminal is based on the AWA graphic novel Telepaths.

 Since 2023, the Upshot Studios imprint was merged into AWA.

 In June 2024, AWA announced an alliance with Vertigo Entertainment to create a new horror storytelling pipeline called FUTURE OF FEAR.